dreaminalife/Mantella/FEATURES_README.md

 So: undated memory stays at the front as a fixed block; everything with a timestamp is ordered by when it happened.

-#### Why does order matter?

-Sometimes *when* something became true matters as much as the fact itself.

-Suppose a snobbish Whiterun noble talked down to you for weeks.
-Those rude conversations are already in their summary.
-If you only put *"I am now the Thane of Whiterun"* into static tag text, that fact sits in the bio forever — but the old summaries still read as if they chose to insult you *while* you were Thane.
-The LLM often keeps treating you poorly, which is wrong.

-With a dynamic event, `"became Thane of Whiterun"` gets a timestamp **after** those earlier summaries.
-In the next conversation the memory timeline ends with the Thane appointment, so the noble can plausibly change tone — respect, flattery, sudden politeness — because the status change sits in the correct place in history.

-The same pattern works for quest endings, romance turning points, guild promotions, and anything else where past behavior should no longer apply after a dated beat.

 ---